IInternational Copyright Jonathan Zap, 2022

 I erupt from my body into the howling wind, swiftly ascending toward the dark clouds above.

 I look down and see my body on the deck of the treehouse, shrinking away as I rise higher and higher.
-I’m still sitting there hugging my knees, the windblown tree branches moving chaotically all around me.
+I’m still sitting there hugging my knees, the windblown tree branches moving chaotically around me.
 But it’s too weird to view myself this way.
-I feel intense vertigo like I’m about to plummet.
-A dizzy moment of panic grabs me and I drop—
+I feel intense vertigo, like I’m about to plummet.
+A dizzy moment of panic grabs me, and I drop—

-Sticking out of the ground like a green nylon tombstone is my backpack.
+Sticking out of the ground beside the gate, like a green nylon tombstone, is my backpack.
 It’s bulging unevenly because I packed it in such haste.
 A sense of urgency rushes through me.

 I need to move.
 Now!